-Please give your OTC manager a call as soon as possible after research meetings to discuss your observations while they are still fresh in your mind.
+Please give your licensing manager a call as soon as possible after research meetings to discuss your observations while they are still fresh in your mind.

 When Licensing Activities Begin: As a general rule, active licensing begins when a patent application has been filed with the Patent and Trademark Office.
-Once this has occurred, a company is able to evaluate the worth of OTC intellectual property protection.
-By evaluating a company's response, OTC can in turn obtain an idea of the invention's commercial value.
-During this phase, you may be asked to review the technology with your OTC manager and to provide any post-disclosure developments affecting its value and marketability.
+Once this has occurred, a company is able to evaluate the commercial opportunity value of Drexel’s intellectual property.
+By evaluating a company's response, Drexel Applied Innovation can in turn obtain an idea of the invention's commercial value.
+During this phase, you may be asked to review the technology with your licensing manager and to provide any post-disclosure developments affecting its value and marketability.
 This timetable is subject to change, depending on the circumstances.
-If you and your OTC manager are able to identify a good licensee, licensing activities may begin earlier.
+If you and your licensing manager are able to identify a good licensee, licensing activities may begin earlier.
 In other cases, the technology may be so advanced that the market has not yet caught up with it.
 Then, the best strategy may be to wait until a potential licensee is available who can fully understand the commercial value of the invention.
-The first step in an OTC marketing approach is to contact qualified existing customers and licensees.
+The first step in a Drexel Applied Innovation marketing campaign is to contact qualified existing customers and licensees.
 We prefer to provide interested companies with a publication by the inventor describing the technology.
-If this is not available, your OTC manager and OTC marketing staff will work with you to create a marketing package that provides sufficient detail to allow a potential licensee to evaluate the merits of you invention.
+If this is not available, your licensing manager will work with you to create a marketing package that provides sufficient detail to allow a potential licensee to evaluate the merits of your invention.

-Marketing Activities: Your OTC manager will use one or several methods to license your technology, depending on what is warranted for the particular technology involved.
+Marketing Activities: Your licensing manager will use one or several methods to license your technology, depending on what is warranted for the particular technology involved.
 Possible methods include:

-OTC Website: All of OTC active technologies are listed on our website and can be easily searched by technology field, keyword, inventor name and more.
+Drexel Applied Innovation Website: All of Drexel Applied Innovation active technologies are listed on our website and can be easily searched by technology field, keyword, inventor name and more.

 Technical Presentations: Your own presentations and papers at scientific meetings can be important in licensing.
 Contacts made in connection with such presentations can be a good source of potential licensees.
-Please remember to send copies of these presentations to OTC along with any commercial contacts made.
+Please remember to send copies of these presentations to Drexel Applied Innovation along with any commercial contacts made.

-Conferences and Trade Shows: OTC participates in a number of conferences and trade shows each year.
+Conferences and Trade Shows: Drexel Applied Innovation participates in a number of conferences and trade shows each year.
 Attendees at these shows include industry managers and directors of business development as well as representatives from technology transfer offices across the country.
 Our technology database is available at these meetings to run detailed technology searches for potential licensees.

-The License Negotiation: During the entire licensing process, it is important to keep your OTC manager aware of your activities with potential licensees.
-If you receive direct contacts from potential licensees, please inform your manager.
+The License Negotiation: During the entire licensing process, it is important to keep your licensing manager aware of your activities with potential licensees.
+If you receive direct contacts from potential licensees, please inform your licensing manager.
 Also please make an effort to answer a reasonable number of questions from potential licensees regarding your technology.
 This often significantly enhances the licensing process.
-At the same time, refer all commercial and contract matters to the OTC manager.
-If the potential licensee becomes too demanding of your time or too probing of your current research activities, please let your OTC manager know so that he or she can give the potential licensee a gentle reminder.
+At the same time, refer all commercial and contract matters to the licensing manager.
+If the potential licensee becomes too demanding of your time or too probing of your current research activities, please let your licensing manager know so that he or she can give the potential licensee a gentle reminder.
 Under no circumstance should a potential licensee consider you an unpaid consultant to their organization.
-Once the right licensee has been identified and makes a decision to obtain a license, your OTC manager will negotiate the details of an agreement with the interested company.
+Once the right licensee has been identified and makes a decision to obtain a license, your licensing manager will negotiate the details of an agreement with the interested company.
 Licensing negotiations deal with commercial matters, and at this point the inventor normally is not involved.
-OTC treats licensing terms as confidential between the company and OTC, so your manager will not be able to share details of the licensing agreement with you.
-But your OTC manager can normally answer your general questions concerning the status of the negotiations.
-The experience of OTC has been that even if we finalize an agreement with a reluctant licensee, problems with payment delays and other matters make the license marginal at best.
-Sometimes OTC is forced to move on to another potential licensee rather than continue with a difficult candidate.
+Drexel Applied Innovation will discuss the licensing terms and strategy with you, and your licensing manager can normally answer your general questions concerning the status of the negotiations.
+The experience of Drexel Applied Innovation has been that even if we finalize an agreement with a reluctant licensee, problems with payment delays and other matters make the license marginal at best.
+Sometimes Drexel Applied Innovation is forced to move on to another potential licensee rather than continue with a difficult candidate.

-Reasonable Expectations: In the end, many technologies patented by OTC are never licensed and many of those that are licensed never pay royalties exceeding their patent costs.
-Part of this is because we accept 60 percent of the disclosures we receive for patenting.
-Many universities can risk patenting only the top 10 percent of the technologies they receive as disclosures...or not patent any of them unless a licensee can be found to pay the patent costs.
+Reasonable Expectations: In the end, many technologies patented by Drexel Applied Innovation are never licensed and many of those that are licensed never pay royalties exceeding their patent costs.
 We choose to absorb patent costs on technologies that are never licensed rather than risk allowing a commercially viable technology to remain unpatented.
 Moreover, while some technologies are licensed within a relatively short time, others need more time to let the market catch up with the technology.
-Sometimes it is the second license negotiation that works for everyone.

 Who will license the technology?

-This has been a brief overview of the way your OTC technology team works to license and administer your technology.
+This has been a brief overview of the way your Drexel Applied Innovation team works to license and administer your technology.
 Please remember that you are also an important member of the team.
-If you have any questions on licensing, give your OTC manager a call.
+If you have any questions on licensing, give your licensing manager a call.